telerik/blazor-docs/components/gridlayout/items.md

 ## Example: Complex Grid Layout

-You can use the parameter exposed for the GridLayout items to create more complex layouts.
+You can use the exposed parameters of the GridLayout items to create more complex layouts.

->caption Create a page layout with the GridLayout component.
-The result from the code snippet below
+>caption Create a page layout with the GridLayout component

 ![complex layout](images/gridlayout-complex-example.png)